 It is definitely not a requirement but it helps if you can drive as it means you can get out and about with your client if their condition allows it.
 If you are a driver and the client has specifically requested a driver, you are able to receive a higher weekly rate.
-If the client still has a car, we often suggest that you are added to the family’s insurance policy.
+If the client still has a car, and you are required to drive the vehicle, you must check that you are added to the family’s insurance policy.
 Please note that you will need a full UK driving licence.

 What pre-employment checks do you need to carry out?

 Reference – All offers of employment are subject to us carrying out checks on your background and character.
 Before you can attend our training we will need to contact your 2 most recent employers for a reference.
 Your recruiter will ask you to complete a form giving the contact details of 4 people we can contact for your references.
 It is important that you complete this as soon as possible so that we have plenty of time to contact your references.
 Any delay in us hearing back from your references will mean a delay in your training and your employment with us.